KSSBrawl/pm64-to-midi/README.md

 * Support for loops
 * Support for MIDI format 0

-Additionally, there are currently several BGM commands that can be translated to MIDI are not implemented.
+Additionally, there are currently several BGM commands that can be translated to MIDI that are not implemented.
 These are:
 * Master volume
 * Master volume fade
 * Master tuning